The household employment wage and hour laws families need to know

 This means you, as a household employer, need to take extra care when tracking your caregiver’s hours.
 Fluctuations to what you expect your caregiver’s work week to be can result in needing to pay them more than what you’re used to.
 And since taking care of children or aging loved ones rarely goes exactly as planned each week, this may happen more often than you think.
 Tracking hours can also get confusing when travel or overnight shifts are needed.

-Here are a few common wage and hour laws to familiarize yourself with so you don’t accidentally break the law and short-change your employee.
+Here are a few common questions about wage and hour laws we hear from families and what you can do to make sure you don’t accidentally break the law or short-change your employee.

 Note: In most states, live-in employees do not have to be paid overtime.
 However, several states (CA, HI, MA, MD, ME, MN, NJ, NV, NY and OR) have special overtime laws for live-in employees.
 You can check the specific requirements in these states here.
 Additionally, senior caregivers providing companionship services (fellowship activities, such as reading, games, crafts, conversation and watching TV) are exempt from overtime in most states.